ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 service.apic-demo.apic-hybrid-list               an hour ago        service-cli-1605565746103  K8SCluster  mesh-env
 ```

 If you see two K8SResources that include the name `sunset-demo` that are scoped to your K8SCluster, then you have successfully configured the RDA to search your Kubernetes cluster for pods and services based on your own configuration in your ResourceDiscoveries.
-The K8SResources that contain  `apic-demo` in their names came from the `ResourceDiscovery` that matched the `apic-hybrid-list` pod and service running in the `apic-demo` namespace as part of the [Deploy your agents with AMPLIFY CLI](/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli/) section.